-The Audit Committee of the board has selected Mauldin & Jenkins, LLC to be the Company's independent registered public accounting firm for the 2022 fiscal year, subject to ratification by stockholders.
-Mauldin & Jenkins, LLC has served as our independent registered public accounting firm since 2008.
+The Audit Committee of the board has selected Mauldin & Jenkins, LLC to be the Company's independent registered public accounting firm for the 2023 fiscal year.
+Mauldin & Jenkins, LLC has served as our independent registered public accounting firm since 2007.
 A representative of Mauldin & Jenkins, LLC will be present at the annual meeting to respond to appropriate questions from stockholders and will have the opportunity to make a statement should he or she desire to do so.